fabricetriboix/fabricetriboix.github.io/_posts/2016-08-10-why-coding-standards.md

 ---
 layout: post
-title:  "Why bother with coding standards?"
+title:  "Are coding standards stifling the creativity of developers?"
 date:   2016-08-10 20:31:00 +0100
 categories: coding-standards
 ---